 In response to the report, President of Pearson UK and Core Countries Rod Bristow said:

 “Testing and assessment was invented by the teaching profession – because it plays a vital role in learning.
 But, given the pressures on assessment today it’s time to rethink the role assessment plays in underpinning learning.
-This report shows us how much more we all have to do to support teachers in using assessment to improve learning.
+Testing the Water shows us how much more we all have to do to support teachers in using assessment to improve learning.

 “I’m not just joining the call for change; we are taking energetic action in announcing four commitments to enable teachers to use assessment more effectively”: